Skip to content

 Password Generation Guide

-The password is generated by appending the credential key ${AccessSecret} to the username ${username}, then using the sha256 hash algorithm.
+The password is generated by concatenating the username ${username} with the credential secret ${AccessSecret} and then applying the SHA256 hash algorithm.

 Example: